steverozen/single-cell-2026/mac-instructions.md

 ## 3 Start the Docker image

-First, in Terminal create a folder for the workshop information and change your working directory there.
+In `Terminal`, create a folder for the workshop information and change your working directory there.
 We'll call the directory `proj`, but you can use any name without spaces.

 ```bash
 mkdir proj